dzooosh/alx-files_manager/README.md

     - `bind` allows you maintain a consistent 'this' value and pre-define some arguments of a function, creates new function that expects the remaining arguments.

 ### [1.
 MongoDB utils](./utils/db.js "db.js")

+> `client = new MongoClient(); client.connect();`

+- nbUsers: returns number of documents in the users collection

+- nbFiles: returns number of documents in the files collection